Claudiomics/azure-database-migration/README.md

 Microsoft Azure has great disaster recovery capabilities to minimize downtime, protect data, ensure compliance and adapt to cyber security threats.

-Azure offers a wide range of disaster recovery capabilities designed to protect data, applications and services running on the platform.

-This section of the project focuses on simulating the loss of data in a production environemnt, and being able to recover the lost or corrupt data from the development environment.
-The purpose of this testing is

-Usually, in a real-life setting, this testing is completed using the development environment as deleting any data which is live can have negative impact if the data isn't being

-This is being complete using the production environment using my initial VM, as it simulated a real-life data loss scenario and the data isn't critical.
-I noted down the exact data that I corrupted or deleted so I could check these data after recovery.
+This section of the project focuses on simulating the loss of data in a production environemnt, showing the process of being able to recover the lost or corrupt data from the development environment.
+In a real-life setting, this testing would be completed using the development environment, as deleting any live data would be really risky and could have a negative impact if the test didn't work.
+This simulation is using my initial produciton environment VM as it simulates the real-life data loss scenario and the data isn't critical.
+I noted down the exact data that I corrupted the data so I could set the recovery date and time to a time the loss definietly occured before.

-In the real world it's improtant to documentation this process, as the exact steps can be followed to reverse any negative outcomes from a real-life incidents and minimize the impact on critical business operations.

-Additioanlly, communicating to stakeholders when testing is crucial to build trust and prevent any confusion and be transparent.
+It's improtant to documentation this process so the exact steps can be followed to reverse any negative outcomes from real-life incidents and minimize the impact on critical business operations.
+Additioanlly, communicating to stakeholders when testing is crucial to build trust and prevent any confusion.

 The following segments outline the steps I took:

-I used the Azure SQL Database backup to restore the lost data, as the production environment held the full database and fully uploads it to Azure weekly.

 [Back to Table of Contents](#table-of-contents)

 [Skip to Geo Repliacation and Failover](#geo-replication-and-failover)

 ### Mimicing Data Loss in Production Environment